 This course provides an introduction to cell structure and function, and ecology.
 The course focuses on the interrelationship between living systems and man-made environment.
 Relevance of biology to industrial and engineering applications is emphasized.
 Three credits and three-hour lab.
-Subject to Senate approval.

-131 Engineering Graphics and Fundamentals
+Engineering Graphics and Fundamentals

 This course introduces students to the engineering profession, history and the graphics language.
 The engineering graphics language is presented through free hand sketches, instrument and computer-aided drawings.
 Students develop and enhance 3-D visualization skills as well as the ability to produce and interpret simple drawings.
 Three credits and three-hour lab.
-Subject to Senate approval.

-132 Engineering Design and Communications I
+Engineering Design and Communications I

 The main objective of this course is to provide students with conceptual design experience and technical communication skills.
-Working as part of a team, students will carry out a design project from the problem definition phase to the implementation phase.
-Design outcome will be presented orally and in written reports utilizing engineering graphics concepts.
-Methods of producing engineering documents, reports and presentations will be covered.
-Students will learn skills related to finding, using and documenting engineering information sources.
+Students will work on engineering design projects in groups.
+Design outcome will be presented orally and in written reports using engineering communications concepts.
+Methods of producing engineering documents, reports, and presentations will be covered.
+Students will learn how to locate, use, and reference engineering information sources.
 Three credits and three-hour lab.
-Subject to Senate approval.